bshiven/Library-Management-System-Java-SQL/README.md

 *Ensure that your MYSQL user id is 'root' and password is '1234'.
 If not, change your id and password to 'root' and '1234' respectively*

 NOW YOU CAN RUN THE PROJECT ON YOUR DEVICE.
-Refer to the flowchhart in this repo for help navigating through the project.
+Refer to the flowchart in this repo for help navigating through the project.
 HOPE YOU LIKE IT. :)

 For detailed documentation, send a mail to barbareshiven@gmail.com